squidowl/halloy/book/src/configuration/themes/README.md

 > 💡  Halloy has a built in theme editor which makes theme creation easier

  Each `"<string>"` is expected to be a valid hex color.
-If invalid, or if the key is removed, the color will fallback to transparent.
+If invalid, or if the key is removed, the color will fall back to transparent.
 A custom theme is structured as follows:

 ```toml
 [general]